-Delhi Assembly election result 2025: Counting of votes begins across 70 constituencies
+Delhi Assembly election result 2025: BJP takes early lead over AAP

+At 10.10 am, the BJP was ahead in 42 seats, while the Aam Aadmi Party was ahead in 27 places.
-Most exit polls have projected that the Bharatiya Janata Party will defeat the Aam Aadmi Party.

-The counting of votes in the Delhi Assembly election began across all 70 constituencies on Saturday morning.
+The Bharatiya Janata Party took an early lead over the Aam Aadmi Party in the Delhi Assembly election as counting of votes began across all 70 constituencies on Saturday morning.

+As per the figures at 10.15 am, the BJP was ahead in 41 seats, while the Aam Aadmi Party was ahead in 28 places.
+The halfway mark to gain a majority in the Assembly is 36 seats.

+Aam Aadmi Party chief Arvind Kejriwal was leading against the Bharatiya Janata Party’s Parvesh Verma by a slim margin of 343 votes from the New Delhi Assembly constituency, as per the figures at 10.10 am.
+He had been trailing the BJP candidate earlier in the morning.

 The polling was held on Wednesday and the provisional voter turnout was 60.4%, according to the Election Commission.

-Most exit polls have projected that the Bharatiya Janata Party will defeat the ruling Aam Aadmi Party.
-The AAP has dismissed the exit polls, saying that the surveys had historically underestimated the party’s performance.
+Most exit polls have projected that the BJP will defeat the ruling Aam Aadmi Party.
+The Aam Aadmi Party has dismissed the exit polls, saying that the surveys had historically underestimated the party’s performance.

 If the survey forecasts hold, the BJP will return to power in Delhi after 26 years.